RealAntEngineer/creating_space/README.md

 ----

-### Creating Space is a mod that allow you to create rocket using contraption and go to other planets.
+### Creating Space is a mod that allow you to create rocket using contraptions and go to other planets.
 Be prepared to design a rocket inspired by realistic science.

 ----